aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlloadoptions/_index.md

 ```

-the system regional settings based on CountryCode at the time the file was loaded.
+Gets the system regional settings based on CountryCode at the time the file was loaded.
 If you do not want to use the region saved in the file, please reset it after reading the file.

 **Returns:**
 int